christian-simmen/draft-simmen-rpp-dns-data/draft-simmen-rpp-dns-data.md

 #### ttl

-A server MUST set a default value as TTL and MAY decline other values.
-A client SHOULD omit this value.
+TTL is considered a operational control (see section 3.1.3 Operational controls and section 3.2.3.1 TTL).
+A server MUST set a default value as TTL and MAY ignore other values send by a client.

 #### rdlength